-A federal incorporation can be as quick as 2 hours for a numbered corporation or 3 hours with a named corporation for rush service up to a 24 hour turnaround time Monday to Friday, Eastern Standard Time.
+A Federal incorporation can be as quick as 2 hours for a numbered corporation or 3 hours with a named corporation for rush service up to a 24 hour turnaround time Monday to Friday, EST.

 As you go through the incorporation process, you will be asked if you wish to obtain a minute book and seal.
 The minute book is a corporate legal book that assists you to keep track of the changes to your corporation as time goes on.
 In many jurisdictions it is a requirement and is highly endorsed by those within the legal community.
 The seal is a steel product used to emboss your corporate name and jurisdiction of incorporation for many business opportunities.

 When the incorporation is complete, Revenue Canada will subsequently initialize the corporate tax identification number or BN number for your newly incorporated business.
 It may be that your business is a start up where tax accounts are not yet required or it may be from the beginning of your business the tax account is vital.
 If the business will earn $30,000 or more yearly, if you will hire employees or operate a business in Ontario that involves the WSIB account, it may be easier to set up these accounts as you incorporate.
 Once the operation of your business reaches the $30,000.00 yearly in sales, or hires employees or becomes equated to the required WSIB, you must establish the tax according tax accounts.

 How to Operate Secondary Business Name+